 Signing a Release in Colorado

-Dealing with the fallout from a serious auto accident can be an extremely stressful, arduous and sometimes protracted process that leaves victims feeling utterly overwhelmed.
+Dealing with the fallout from a serious accident can be an extremely stressful, arduous and sometimes protracted process that leaves victims feeling utterly overwhelmed.
 Obtaining appropriate medical treatment, securing a replacement vehicle and struggling to catch up on missed work sometimes causes injured parties to make hasty, ill-advised decisions in order to simply bring the unpleasant chapter to a close.
 The pressure often applied by insurance adjusters wishing to settle a claim for the least amount possible can also leave victims without sufficient resources to fully recover.
-If an at-fault driver’s insurance carrier has presented you with a release in the aftermath of an accident, attorney Jeremy Rosenthal is prepared to help assess your options, evaluate your losses and provide the legal insights necessary to make smart choices about your future.
+If an at-fault driver’s insurance carrier has presented you with a release in the aftermath of an accident, Denver personal injury attorney, Jeremy Rosenthal, is prepared to help assess your options, evaluate your losses and provide the legal insights necessary to make smart choices about your future.

 How a Release Works